 What I am looking for now

-Initially, I am not focussing on looking for a particular role, so much as uncovering a particular environment.
+Initially, I am not focussing on looking for a particular role, so much as discovering a particular environment.

-I suspect it is much easier to function effectively in almost any role when one finds oneself in an environment which works well for one, than work well in a suitable role in an environment which fails to engage – or worse, reveals itself as inherently dysfunctional.
+It is much easier to function effectively in almost any role when one finds oneself in an environment which one enjoys, and where one feels safe to be uncomfortable.
+It is much more challenging to work well in an environment which fails to engage – or worse, reveals itself as inherently dysfunctional, even where the role occupied is a perfect fit.

-The kind of place I work well in is one where people are open, honest, focussed on objectives external to individuals, and are excited by new trails of thought where boundaries and limitations to new ideas are minimal.
-Flat hierarchies should preferably be a given.
+The kind of place I work well in is one where people are open to curious concepts, honest, focussed on objectives external to individuals, and are excited by new trails of thought where boundaries and limitations to ideas are minimal.
+Flat hierarchies seem to work better in such contexts.
 Ability and intelligence, as well as respect for all individuals, should be rewarded and understood.
 Loyalty should not bar sincerity and frank discussion.
 Democracy should exist, but should be a Good Democracy – perhaps as per Peter Levine’s definition: inclusive and yet simultaneously efficient.

-Finally, curiosity should be encouraged via the space in question: it should not be necessary to think outside a box, if the box doesn’t exist in the first place.
+Finally, inquisitiveness should be encouraged via the space in question: it should be systemic rather than the responsibility of a few.